 This post contains affiliate links.
 Please read my full disclosure here.

-I love to use party wings that are already split as opposed to whole chicken wings.
-Party wings will cook at a more even and consistent temperature.
+- Chicken Wings: I love to use split wings that are already separated drum vs flat as opposed to whole chicken wings.
+Split wings will cook at a more even and consistent temperature.
 Feel free to use whole chicken wings if you like.

 What is Cajun Seasoning